oddeyeco/oe-agent2/README.md

 As OddEye is completely push based and our servers does not have any direct access to your infrastructure we need special check which will determine if particular host is alive or not.
 Thus we made small module, which will call our servers and send response times as any other module do.
 We will generate host alive parameter based based on this.
 If you want to have host aliveness test just enable check_oddeye.py as you will do with any other python check:

     cd ${puypuy_home}/checks enabled
-    ln -s ../checks-avaliable/check_oddeye.py ./
+    ln -s ../checks-available/check_oddeye.py ./
     ../puypuy.sh restart

-OddEye is completely dynamic system based on machine learning algorithms, but if you want to have statically defined alerts you can use  `send_special` method in python module.
+OddEye is dynamic system based on machine learning, but if you want to have statically defined alerts you can use  `send_special` method in python module.
 Example below demonstrates how custom alerts can be configured its taken from check_load_average:

     reaction = -3
     warn_level = 90